rappo-ai/editor-web-app/README.md

 Codebase for rappo web editor.

-Basic Tech stack - React, Express, NodeJS, Webpack
+Basic tech stack - React, Express, NodeJS, Webpack

 Commands to build and run the app for development